-Administrative and technical capacity, enforcement and training

-A significant number of parties face serious challenges in combating illegal traffic and do not have adequate administrative, technical or judicial capacity to manage their obligations to control transboundary movements.
-Training programs are being used to address needs in this area but a number of respondents demonstrated that more needs to be done.
+Administrative and technical capacity, enforcement and training large numbers of other criminal and civil cases.
+Training programs are being used to address needs in this area but a number of respondents noted that more needs to be done.
 In addition to the overall question of resources in this area, training of front line operational staff is an essential component of capacity building and is the prerequisite upon which a proper transboundary movement and enforcement regime is built.
 The weakness in administrative, technical and judicial capacity was also demonstrated by the number of controls and inspections undertaken.
 There is a significant difference in the numbers reported between the parties.